(CNN) -- Here's a selected list of people convicted of being serial killers and a short list of famous, unsolved serial killings.

 While on death row, he took up painting.
 His paintings of clowns sold for between $200 and $20,000 dollars.

-Ed Gein Killed at least 2 women in the 1950s in a small town in Wisconsin.
+Ed Gein Killed at least two women in the 1950s in a small town in Wisconsin.

 Dug up the corpses of several other women in the local cemetery to use their skin and body parts to make clothing and household objects.